Latest news on visa policies, travel tips, and in-depth guides — updated regularly as China's travel landscape evolves.

 A practical 3-day Chongqing plan: the mountain-city spine and Hongya Cave night view on Day 1, Ciqikou and skyline viewpoints on Day 2, Wulong or Dazu UNESCO day trip on Day 3.
 With station-specific train tips, the real Hongya light window, and first-timer hotpot guardrails.

-Real-name registration, passport locks, when to skip Trip.com, how to find each attraction's official WeChat channel.
-The booking method that works everywhere.
+Real-name registration, passport locks, when to skip Trip.com, how to find each attraction's official WeChat.
+The 3-tier booking method that works in 2026.

 A relaxed 2-day Lijiang plan: Old Town exploration and Shuhe Village on Day 1, Yulong Snow Mountain on Day 2.
 With altitude tips, cable car strategy, and how to avoid the crowds.